DrPaulBrewer/single-market-robot-simulator/README.md

     const SMRS = require("single-market-robot-simulator"); // CJS

 returns an object containing constructors for `Log`, `Simulation` and function `runSimulation`.
-Simulation functionality will run either in the browser or nodejs without modification ("isomorphic javascript").
+Functionality will run either in the browser or nodejs without modification ("isomorphic javascript").
 On the browser, security policies require different procedures for writing out files.
 Therefore, the log files are not immediately written out to .csv files (as with the stand alone app) but are maintained in memory for use with browser-based plotting software.
 It is the